danab9/LeetCode_Exercises/README.md

 # LeetCode_Exercises
-Leet Code exercises as reference for things I learn
+Leet Code exercises as a reference for things I learned (: